Horocycle averages on closed manifolds and transfer operators: Introduction

-The paper is organized as follows: After recalling some facts about Anosov flows in \se{geo}, the transfer operator $\TO{\GFP}$ is defined in \se{to} (for more general weights) and the Banach spaces $\BS$ are constructed in \se{BS}.
-These spaces are a flow analogue to the spaces constructed by Baladi and Tsujii \cite{Baladi2007} to study hyperbolic diffeomorphisms.
-Anisotropic Banach spaces are now considered a standard tool (yet with still ongoing research) for investigating transfer operators and zeta functions associated to hyperbolic dynamics \cite{blank_ruelleperronfrobenius_2002, Baladi2012, Baladi_2017_2, Baladi_2017, bandtlow_spectral, Dolgopyat_1998, Giulietti_2013, Gouezel_2008, Liverani_2004, Naud_2012, Tsujii_2016, Tsujii_2018}.
-Although we do not study here the dynamical zeta function for the transfer operator $\TO{\GFP}$, we believe that this space could be a suitable choice to be dealt with.\\ In \se{prop} we establish properties of the transfer operator, its generator $X+V$ and the resolvent $\RES_z$.
+The paper is organised as follows: The transfer operator $\LL_{\alpha,V}$ is defined in Section~\ref{s:to} (for more general potentials).
+The new anisotropic Banach spaces $W_p^{s,t,q}(M)$ are constructed in Section~\ref{s:BS} after introducing admissible cones for $C^r$ Anosov flows in Section~\ref{s:geo} (if $p=2$ we get Hilbert spaces).
+These spaces are a flow analogue to the spaces constructed in \cite{Baladi2007} to study hyperbolic diffeomorphisms.
+Anisotropic Banach spaces are now a standard tool for hyperbolic dynamics (see e.g. \cite{blank_ruelleperronfrobenius_2002, Liverani_2004, Baladi2012, Giulietti_2013, Baladi_2018, Gouezel_2008, Tsujii_2016}).
+Although we do not study here the dynamical determinant or zeta function associated to the transfer operator $\LL_{\alpha,V}$, we believe that the spaces introduced in the present work are well suited for this purpose (see \cite{Bbook}).
+Guedes Bonthonneau and Lefeuvre very recently \cite{GL} applied a (microlocal) flow implementation of the spaces from \cite{Baladi2007} to study some dynamical and geometric problems.

+In Section~\ref{s:prop}, we establish properties of the transfer operator semigroup, its generator $X+V$ and the resolvent $\RR_z$ (see \eqref{eq:res}).
 Most of these results do not require the contact assumption.
-Among those are norm estimates which yield a Lasota--York inequality for the resolvent.
-This is \tm{res:lasota}.
-Then in \lem{spec:discrete} one obtains a strip in the spectrum of the generator, containing at most countable eigenvalues of finite multiplicity.
-Those are precisely the eigenvalues $\lambda$ in the summation over $\lambda$ in \eq*{intro:I}.
-Finally, these results are used in \se{horo} to give the expansion \eq*{intro:I} of $\gamma_x(\varphi,T)$ in terms of eigendistributions and eigenvalues of $X+V$ under a \textit{spectral gap with bounds} condition, see \cnd{A}.
+Among those are norm bounds yielding a Lasota--York inequality for the resolvent (Theorem~\ref{t:res:lasota}).
+Then, in Corollary~\ref{c:res:spectrum}, we obtain a strip in the spectrum of the generator containing at most countable eigenvalues of finite multiplicity.
+Proposition~\ref{cnd:A} puts the weak Dolgopyat Condition~\ref{cnd:wA} in more standard form.
+These tools are used in Section~\ref{s:horo} to show the above-mentioned main results, Theorem~\ref{t:decomposition} and Proposition~\ref{p:Anosov}.
+(Our proofs highlight sufficient conditions for intrinsicness of resonances and portability of Dolgopyat bounds on the resolvent when navigating between different Banach spaces.)
+Finally, Appendix~\ref{intparts} contains (elementary) integration by parts lemmas, adapted from \cite{Baladi2007}, Appendix~\ref{fragrec} recalls the fragmentation/reconstitution lemmas from \cite{Baladi2007}, and Appendix~\ref{mollapp} is devoted to interpolation and mollifiers.